Effective time tracking and invoicing for small teams, but lacks other workforce management features.

 - Retainer invoices: Bill clients in advance for ongoing services, deducting time and expenses from the retainer amount.

-Additionally, Harvest offers the ability to create and send estimates to clients, who can then approve or decline them, making it easy to get project agreements in place before work begins.
+Additionally, Harvest allows you to create and send estimates to clients, who can then approve or decline them, making it easy to get project agreements in place before work begins.
+I tested estimates as well and liked that they could smoothly convert into projects and later into invoices, which made the workflow feel connected from quote to payment instead of juggling separate systems.

 While Harvest integrates with payment gateways like PayPal and Stripe, the functionalities are fairly basic.
 For instance, there’s no option to automatically charge clients’ cards or accounts, which means each payment must be manually initiated by the client.